Group-5-Abdullah/Back-end/README.md

 **Required query parameter:**

-- `val`: The email address of the user whose data is being retrieved.
+- `eventid`: The event id of the user whose data is being retrieved.

 **Response:**

 - 200 OK: Returns the retrieved data as the response.

 ## POST /readyPackeges

 This route adds new data to the PostgreSQL database.

-**Required query parameter:**

-- `val`: The email address of the user adding the data.

 **Required request body:**